-The Occupational Safety and Health Administration (OSHA) works with state law-makers to ensure the safety of construction workers who use scaffolding.
-Here are a few especially important requirements that OSHA has laid down for scaffolds:
+The Occupational Safety and Health Administration (OSHA) works with state lawmakers to ensure worker safety during construction projects that use scaffolding.
+To help, OSHA created a checklist of scaffolding requirements to ensure worker safety.

 - Scaffolds must able to carry their own weight plus four times the maximum intended load.

 - Scaffolds have to be equipped with guardrails, midrails and toeboards.